OsiriX-Foundation/karnak-documentation/content/userguide/projects.en.md

 description: Manage projects
 ---

 This page lists all projects configured in Karnak and lets you create, edit, and delete them.
 A project is linked to a profile and contains a secret used for de-identification.

 ![Project page](/userguide/project_main.png)

 ##### 1. Create a project

 To create a new project:
-   1. Enter a project name.
+   1. Enter a name.
    2. Select a profile.
    3. Click **Add**.